fennadew/wafs/README.md

 <b>Broadband internet</b>

+Tested in chrome with slow 3G.
+Loader should be there already, not added with JS.
 CSS and JS are not minified.
 The files are already pretty small.
 There is also feedback that the site is loading or if the connection is not working.

 <b>Cookies</b>